-Today, we are transforming to become a leading supply chain-based technology and service provider.
+We are a leading supply chain-based technology and service provider.
 We take a holistic view on the supply chain covering from upstream manufacturing and procurement, logistics, distribution and retail to end customers.

 With our leading position in the retail industry, we have established strong relationships with numerous suppliers, brands and partners.
 We leverage such relationships and our retail technology capability to provide them with a variety of service solutions.
 Over the past decade, we have also built a highly scalable and reliable logistics infrastructure and technology platform for our retail business.
 We are opening up logistics infrastructure and technology platform to third parties with comprehensive logistic services and technology solutions.